-Employers may also choose to create and provide their own annual anti-sexual harassment training for employees.
+Employers may also choose to create and provide their own annual sexual harassment prevention training for employees.
 All trainings must include the required elements outlined in NYC Local Law 96 (2018).10.
 Will the Commission certify trainings by third parties?

 No. Training requirements are outlined in NYC Local Law 96 (2018).
 So long as it meets the requirements of NYC Local Law 96 (2018), employers may develop their own training or hire an outside party to provide the training.